2013 Jaguar XF Performance

 The Jaguar XF sees some significant changes under the hood for 2013.
 The base model is now powered by a 240-horsepower four-cylinder engine, which is paired with an eight-speed automatic transmission and rear-wheel drive.
-The EPA reports that the XF gets up to 19/30 mpg city/highway, which is decent for the class.
+The EPA reports that the base XF gets up to 19/30 mpg city/highway, which is decent for the class.
 However, the Audi A6 2.0T has a similar engine and uses less fuel.
-The XF 3.0 is also new for 2013, and carries a supercharged V6 engine that produces 340 horsepower.
-XF Supercharged, XFR and XFR-S models come with supercharged V8 engines that generate 470, 510 and 550 horsepower, in that order.
-Jaguar says that the XFR-S has a top speed of 186 mph, and that it can accelerate from 0 to 60 mph in 4.4 seconds.
+The XF 3.0 is also new for 2013 and carries a supercharged V6 engine that produces 340 horsepower.
+XF Supercharged, XFR and XFR-S models come with supercharged V8 engines that generate 470, 510 and 550 horsepower, respectively.
+Jaguar says that the XFR-S has a top speed of 186 mph and that it can accelerate from 0 to 60 mph in 4.4 seconds.

 - "The turbocharged 2.0-liter four-cylinder may be pushing the boundaries of luxury-car acceptability, but it does pump out 240 hp and returns pretty good fuel economy." -- Edmunds